ankorstore/yokai/docs/modules/fxconfig.md

 The [fxconfig](https://github.com/ankorstore/yokai/tree/main/fxconfig) module is automatically loaded by the [fxcore](https://github.com/ankorstore/yokai/tree/main/fxcore).

-You have nothing to install, it's ready to use
+You have nothing to install, it's ready to use.

 ## Documentation